-With this technology standard, you can record the experience of a specific person or a whole group’s activities into LRS and filter data incoming to LRS to generate reports.
+With this standard, you can record the experiences of a single learner or a whole group’s activities into LRS and filter data incoming to LRS to generate reports.

 In 2011 Advanced Distributed Learning (ADL), the United States Department of Defense-sponsored administrators of SCORM identified the requirement for a newer and higher capable software specification than the original SCORM specification.

 After long discussions and meetings, ADL awarded this contract to Rustici Software; a Nashville-based software company experienced with SCORM.

 ADL and Rustici Software software named it Project Tin Can.
 The community-driven active group develops it and published it as version 1.0 in April 2013.

 The best thing about xAPI is, it is entirely free to implement.
 The latest version of the xAPI specification is 1.0.3, and it was released on October 2016.